thirdweb-example/react-native-javascript-starter/README.md

 - [React Native Documentation](https://reactnative.dev/) - learn about Next.js features and API.

 You can check out [the thirdweb GitHub organization](https://github.com/thirdweb-dev) - your feedback and contributions are welcome!

-## 👷🚧 Alpha. 🚧👷

-This template is in alpha right now.
-We're working on improving it and adding more features.
-If you have any feedback, please let us know!

-Got questions?
-Jump into our [Discord](https://discord.com/invite/thirdweb) to speak with us directly.

 ## Join our Discord!